Your Chance to Contribute to the Great Debates of the 21st Century

 Think about it—our entire existence is based on geologic consent.
 Our energy resources, our materials, our food, our water management, the ecology of the planet—all rely on the health of our geologic environment.

-The great debates of the 21st century-climate change, pollution, energy resources-are all part of the geologic conversation.
+The great debates of the twenty-first century—climate change, pollution, energy resources—are all part of the geologic conversation.
 With a degree in geology from IUP you will:

-• Develop the knowledge need to explore the responsible utilization of energy resources.
+- Develop the knowledge needed to explore the responsible utilization of energy resources.

 Geology, Geoscience, BS

-• Achieve the skill necessary to compete in the rapidly growing field of environmental geoscience.
+- Achieve the skills necessary to compete in the rapidly growing field of environmental geoscience.

 The World Needs Geoscientists